OpenZeppelin/openzeppelin-contracts/docs/source/index.rst

 Welcome to Zeppelin-Solidity
 =============================================

 Zeppelin is a library for writing secure Smart Contracts on Ethereum.

-Get familiar with the Zeppelin Smart Contracts.
+With Zeppelin, you can build distributed applications, protocols and organizations:

+* using :doc:`contract-security-patterns`
+* in the `Solidity language <https://solidity.readthedocs.io/en/develop/>`_.

 The code is open-source, and `available on github <https://github.com/OpenZeppelin/zeppelin-solidity>`_.

 .. toctree::
    :maxdepth: 2

    getting-started

 .. toctree::
    :maxdepth: 2